12 Things Landlords Can Deduct on Their Taxes

 9. Employee Compensation

-You can deduct your property taxes, real estate taxes, and sales tax on business related items that are not considered depreciable for the year.
+You can deduct your property taxes, real estate taxes, and sales tax on business-related items that are not considered depreciable for the year.
 You can deduct fees for tax advice and the preparation of tax forms related to your rental real estate property.
-You cannot, however, deduct legal fees from defending title of the property, to recover property or to develop or improve property.
+You cannot, however, deduct legal fees from defending the title of the property, to recover property or to develop or improve the property.
 You must add these types of fees to your property’s basis.

 You can deduct the premiums you paid on most types of insurance including health, accident, causality, theft, flood, fire, liability, vehicle, and health insurance for your employees.